-Obituary in The Times: www.thetimes.co.uk/article/professor-jane-mellanby-obituary-27fdhsn0r he knows not where he is going For the oceans will decide It's not the destination It's the glory of the ride..." - Edward Monkton David's passion was medicine, all things respiratory from sleep medicine to malignancies and all things lung in between.
+Obituary in The Times: www.thetimes.co.uk/article/ professor-jane-mellanby-obituary-27fdhsnOr he knows not where he is going For the oceans will decide It's not the destination It's the glory of the ride..." - Edward Monkton David's passion was medicine, all things respiratory from sleep medicine to malignancies and all things lung in between.
 From his early Oxford study, to his finishing in Edinburgh, this shy argumentative Mancunian carved a career across many countries laterally choosing to return to his early roots in the north of Manchester where he worked as a respiratory consultant.
-He was known as a great leader and educationalist, renowned throughout the whole of Greater Manchester and Europe for his potential led research into COPD, improving the lives of patients and supporting other would be medics to do the same.
+He was known as a great leader and educationalist, renowned throughout the whole of Greater Manchester and Europe for his potential led research into COPD, improving the lives of patients and supporting other DAME FIONA CALDICOTT DBE, FMEDSCI (1941 - 2021) \\\\\ We are sad to report that Dame Fiona Caldicott (1960 St Hilda's College), former Principal of Somerville College (1996 to 2010), died on 15th February 2021.
+Dame Fiona is perhaps best-known for the role she played in developing the Caldicott Principles, which govern the use of patient information within the NHS.
+Since the publication of the Caldicott Report in 1997, the Caldicott Principles have become indispensable tools for managing personal confidential data, with over 22,000 Caldicott Guardians appointed not only within the NHS,